yunaxin/Spotify_Predictive_Model/README.md

 ## Fairness Analysis

+### Is Our Model Fair Across Explicit and Non-Explicit Tracks?
 We investigated whether our model performs equally well across different genre groups.
 Specifically, we asked: does our model perform worse for lower-popularity genres (classical, country) compared to higher-popularity genres (electronic, hip-hop, metal, pop)?

 **Groups**: